zuiko21/minimOS/architecture.md

 particular machine's firmware, for that matter) will consist in just **a bunch of `#include`s** for *small* code chunks on the `modules` folder.
 Different machines may then use a different chunk for a particular feature, or suppress it.

+### The *administrative Kernel*

+This is the **firmware's API**, originally intended to be used by the Kernel only -- although a standard interface is provided for standard apps, even if it's not really needed for the 65(C)02 version.

+Main available functions are for `INSTALL`ing the Kernel's *jump table*, and setting the IRQ, BRK and NMI routines -- all of them will be called by the Kernel at startup time.
+The mechanism for **kernel patching** is also supplied, this will have a *recovery setting* soon.

 ### The LOWRAM option